 Investments Restricted for Endowments

 Investments restricted for endowments at the request of the donor represent permanently restricted investments held in endowment funds.
-Investments restricted for endowments were invested in money market funds, certificates of deposit, and in cash and cash equivalents as of October 31, 2013 and 2012, respectively, and are stated at fair value.
+Investments restricted for endowments were invested in money market funds as of October 31, 2014 and 2013.

 Grants Receivable